leapcode/soledad/docs/reference/blobs/sync.rst

 In order to increase the speed of synchronization on the client-size, concurrent database operations and transfers to the server are allowed.
-Despite that, to prevent indiscriminated use or client resources (cpu, memory, bandwith), concurrenty limits are set both for database operations and for data transfer.
+Despite that, to prevent indiscriminated use of client resources (cpu, memory, bandwith), concurrenty limits are set both for database operations and data transfer.

 Transfer retries